 i) require indoor and outdoor amenity space for on-site residents; Subsection 3.5.10 of the development agreement requires indoor and outdoor amenity space to on-site residents at a rate of 5 square metres per residential unit.
-Subsection 3.5.12 of the development agreement allows for various forms of amenity space including: patios, unit balconies, rooftop gardens, rooftop patios, fitness rooms and community rooms. j) regulate streetwall massing, external building design, cladding materials, design of at-grade residential units, front yard landscaping and the planting of vegetation; and The development agreement regulates streetwall and external building design; restricts the cladding materials that are suitable for the building; requires atgrade residential units to open onto a porch or patio, and mandates that the ground floor be set above sidewalk grade; requires that the front yards contain a combination of hardscaping, landscaping, and planters.
+Subsection 3.5.12 of the development agreement allows for various forms of amenity space including: patios, unit balconies, rooftop gardens, rooftop patios, fitness rooms and community rooms. j) regulate streetwall massing, external building design, cladding materials, design of at-grade residential units, front yard landscaping and the planting of vegetation; and The development agreement regulates streetwall and external building design; restricts the cladding materials that are suitable for the building; requires at- grade residential units to open onto a porch or patio, and mandates that the ground floor be set above sidewalk grade; requires that the front yards contain a combination of hardscaping, landscaping, and planters.
 These features will allow the building to more effectively satisfy the planning principles listed in Section 2. k) permit underground parking.
 Subsection 3.5.5 of the development agreement prohibits surface parking lots.
 Subsections 3.5.6 to 3.5.9 of the development agreement contain list requirements for underground parking.
-The development agreement states that bicycle parking provisions shall adhere to the provisions of the applicable Land Use By-law. development agreement for the of Policy 7.2.1(1) a) to k) inclusive, when considering a property located at 1110, 1116, 1120, 1122, ellington Street, Halifax, Council shall consider: (a) the planning principles of transition, pedestrian-oriented, human-scale, building design and context sensitive, as described in Section 2; and A detailed review of the planning principles is provided within the staff report.
+The development agreement states that bicycle parking provisions shall adhere to the provisions of the applicable Land Use By-law.
+(2) In addition to meeting the requirements of Policy 7.2.1(1) a) to k) inclusive, when considering a development agreement for the property located at 1110, 1116, 1120, 1122, 1126A/1126B/1126C and 1130/1132 Wellington Street, Halifax, Council shall consider: (a) the planning principles of transition, pedestrian-oriented, human-scale, building design and context sensitive, as described in Section 2; and A detailed review of the planning principles is provided within the staff report.
 The development agreement contains various regulations to ensure the proposed development generally addresses the subject planning principles. b) the provision of appropriate changes in building size and massing, to create appropriate transitions to surrounding built forms.
 The Transition principle is discussed at length in the staff report.
-The development agreement contains regulations and Schedules, which incorporate design features (e.g., limited streetwall and building podium heights, large horizontal stepbacks, fencing, etc.) that create appropriate transitions to surrounding built forms. c) Permitting commercial parking as an accessory use, provided all parking requirements for the primary land use (multipleunit residential building) are satisfied.
+The development agreement contains regulations and Schedules, which incorporate design features (e.g., limited streetwall and building podium heights, large horizontal stepbacks, fencing, etc.) that create appropriate transitions to surrounding built forms. c) Permitting commercial parking as an accessory use, provided all parking requirements for the primary land use (multiple- unit residential building) are satisfied.
 Subsections 3.3.1 and 3.5.7 of the development agreement permit commercial parking as an accessory land use, provided all parking requirements for the primary land use are satisfied.